otimgren/CeNTREX-TlF-Hamiltonian/README.md

 # CeNTREX-TlF-Hamiltonian
-Code writting for the CeNTREX TlF States and Hamiltonians
+Code for generating the CeNTREX TlF States and Hamiltonians

 Consists of two modules:
 * `states`